m7md2216/MUGNet/README.md

 ### 2. Send Messages
 - Click on a user to switch to their perspective
 - Type messages in the input box at the bottom
-- Mention the AI by typing `@AI Agent` to get intelligent responses
+- Mention the AI by typing `@aiagent` to get intelligent responses
 - Mention other users with `@Username` to discuss them

 ### 3. Build Knowledge